composites

 Search each configured LinkedIn keyword via the linkedin-post-research skill.

-Use RUBE_SEARCH_TOOLS to find CRUSTDATA_SEARCH_LINKED_IN_POSTS_BY_KEYWORD, then search each keyword with date_posted: "past-day" (or "past-week" for weekly scans).
+Delegate to the linkedin-post-research skill (uses the apimaestro~linkedin-posts-search-scraper-no-cookies Apify actor).
+Search each keyword with date_posted: "past-day" (or "past-week" for weekly scans).

 python3 skills/hacker-news-scraper/scripts/search_hn.py \